 - Empowering girls with life skills.

 Girls must be fully informed about the consequences of child marriage and learn to advocate for their own interests.
 Providing them with information and fundamental life skills while helping them build support networks and remain in school can promote their learning and self-esteem.
 They will then be more able to make informed decisions and negotiate life on their own terms.
-Make sure that you read our “Future is yours” and “Career advice” contents.Gen2030 - the future is yours!
-Gen2030 - Career advice
+Make sure that you read our “Future is yours” and “Career advice” contents.The future is yours!
+Career Advice

 If you feel pressured to marry, please report through your national Child Helpline calling the free-toll number 116.

 - Providing girls and women with more economic opportunities.
 This can be a way to decrease child marriage since they can afford to delay marriage more easily.
 It can also increase women’s decision making within the household which is associated with a delay in child marriage.

 Ending child marriage is essential to enable millions of girls the opportunity for a better life and to realize their full potential.
 It also helps avert significant economic costs related to fertility, health, nutrition, education and earnings – not only for the girl brides, but also for their families and the countries where the practice prevails.